 Popular education and communications

-Food Leaders Lab participants will feel confident in their ability to discuss the history of our modern food system and competing political interests that shape it.
-They will be able to understand food movement lineages and discuss their relevance to food systems organizing today.
-Additionally, students will grow in their ability to recommend policy, to design community programs, and to educate their respective communities and families.
+Food Leaders Lab participants gain the knowledge needed to feel confident in their ability to discuss the history of our modern food system and competing political interests that shape it, from understanding food movement lineages to the relevance of food systems organizing today.
+Additionally, students grow in their ability to recommend policy, to design community programs, and to educate their respective communities and families.

 The pilot Food Leaders Lab launched in January 2019 in partnership with Social Justice Learning Institute, Brotherhood Crusade, American Friends Services Committee - Roots For Peace Program, and the Los Angeles Neighborhood Land Trust.

 Interested in learning more?